anav5704/learning-python/README.md

 # Learning Python 🐍

 After long, I have finally decided to learn Python.
-This is because I want try out some Flask and Django and see what they have to offer.
+This is because I want to try out some Flask and Django and see what they have to offer.
 I am following a free [9 hour course](https://www.youtube.com/watch?v=qwAFL1597eM) on YouTube.
 Feel free to try it out yourself.